Hadronic Electroweak Spin-Torsion Interactions: Torsional interaction

 and

-according to the prescription of the Einstein--Sciama-Kibble scheme.
-Then it is possible to use the torsion as given by the field equations (\ref{torsion}) in order to substitute torsion with the spin of the spinor fields as
+according to the prescription of the Einstein-Sciama--Kibble scheme; then it is possible to use the torsion as given by the field equations (\ref{torsion}) in order to substitute torsion with the spin of the spinor fields as

-in which we see that spinorial bilinears appear.
+where we see that spinorial bilinears appear, exactly as they did in reference \cite{f}.